MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 ### Microsoft.Windows.Update.Orchestrator.ScanTriggered

-Indicates that Update Orchestrator has started a scan operation.
+This event indicates that Update Orchestrator has started a scan operation.

 The following fields are available: